Eye exam costs in 2023: Just as expensive as everything else?

 Use HSA or FSA funds – These health-related accounts won’t make your exam cheaper on the surface, but they will save you money behind the scenes.
 All of your account contributions are tax-free, which slashes a nice percentage off any eligible expenses (like eye exams).

 If you need new glasses, look for bundle deals – Some retail chains offer package deals that include an eye exam and prescription glasses.
 These deals might restrict you to limited frame options, but they may still be worth considering.

 Ask about new-patient or return-patient discounts – They may reduce the price of first or future exams at a private practice.

 SEE RELATED: What can I spend my HSA on?

 What to know before you go

-These survey results should give you a head start, but there’s only one way to find out how much an optometrist charges for an eye exam: Give them a call.
+These survey results should give you a head start, but there’s only one way to find out how much a specific eye care provider charges for an eye exam: Give them a call.

 Some locations list their prices online, but it isn’t very common.
 If a fee is listed, it may not factor into the cost of additional tests.